ethereum/eth-wiki/roadmap.md

 Prior information is available on the [releases](/releases) page.

+The formal process of hardforks is documented in [EIP 233](https://eips.ethereum.org/EIPS/eip-233), along with some recent discussion on [EthMagicians](https://ethereum-magicians.org/t/eep-5-ethereum-hardfork-process-request-for-collaboration/2305).

 # Constantinople
 Constantinople is planned for Q1 of 2019.
 Planned date is January 16th, 2019, 12:00pm UTC.